The Astros Drafted Lyle Lin

 The Houston Astros have drafted the Arizona State University’s Taiwanese catcher 林家正 (Lyle Lin) in the 29th round in the 2018 MLB Draft.

-This is not the first time Lin entered the MLB Draft, two years ago, he was previously drafted by the Seattle Mariners in the 16th round back after high school.
+This is not the first time Lin entered the MLB Draft, two years ago, he was drafted by the Seattle Mariners in the 16th round right after high school.

 It is still unknown at this stage whether Lin will turn professional or go back to the university.